The second half of Season One for Call of Duty: Black Ops Cold War is underway.

 Doing this at the start of the game is a sure-fire way of getting some early kills on the board as well as some significant progress towards the Scorestreaks that you are using.

-Based of what we already know from previous experience on Express, here are some of the weapons that we recommend using:
+Here are some of the weapons that we recommend using:

 - Pelington 703